sap-tutorials/Tutorials/tutorials/iotae-comp-analyticalodata/iotae-comp-analyticalodata.md

 [ACCORDION-BEGIN [Step 2: ](Access the AE IoT Services API)]

-In this example, we are using data from the enviroCar database [https://envirocar.org](https://envirocar.org).
+In this example, we are using data from the enviroCar database to be found at https://envirocar.org.

 ![Image](pic5.png)